 Approved outdoor sites must comply with the congregate meal requirements on all other days of operation.
 Requirements pertaining to the number and type of meals that may be served each day continue to apply and sponsors must continue to provide all required components of a reimbursable meal.
-Because meals served will be consumed off site, sponsors should carefully consider all food safety issues and risks.
+Because meals served will be consumed offsite, sponsors should carefully consider all food safety issues and risks.
 Only one meal may be provided to each child present at the meal site for each meal service.
-Meals may not be provided to adults or other children to bring to children not present at the site.
+Meals may not be provided to adults or given to children to bring to other children not present at the site.
 All meal counting, claiming, and State and sponsor monitoring and oversight requirements continue to apply.

-Sponsors electing to participate in the demonstration project must submit with their monthly claims for reimbursement the following information:
+Sponsors electing to participate in the demonstration project must submit with their claims for reimbursement the following information to the State agency:

-- The specific dates on which participants were permitted to take meals off site; and - The number of meals claimed that were taken off site by participants.
+- The specific dates on which participants were permitted to take meals offsite; and - The number of meals claimed that were taken offsite by participants.

-Under Part 34 of the FNS-418, Report of the Summer Food Service Program for Children, and Part 18 of the FNS-10, Report of School Program Operations, States must, under the title "Non-Congregate Feeding Demonstration," indicate:
+As in prior years, States are required to submit certain data elements under Part 34 of the FNS-418, Report of the Summer Food Service Program for Children, and Part 18 of the FNS-10, Report of School Program Operations.
+For summer 2018, FNS has updated the data elements that States must provide, under the title "Non-Congregate Feeding Demonstration:"

-- The number of sponsors electing to participate in the demonstration project and the number of sites affected; - The total number of calendar days on which at least one sponsor participating in the demonstration project permitted participants to take meals off site; and - The total number of meals claimed that sponsors permitted participants to take off site.
+- The name and number of sponsors approved by the State agency to participate in the demonstration project; - The name and number of sponsors who participated in demonstration project; - The number of sites which used the demonstration project and the number of meals taken offsite, per site; - The total number of meal service sessions that utilized this heat demonstration project, by meal type; - The number of calendar days on which at least one sponsor participating in the demonstration project permitted participants to take meals offsite; - The total number of meals claimed that sponsors permitted participants to take offsite.